Jimmy Knepper: Biography

-In 1962, Knepper toured the Soviet Union with Benny Goodman's Big Band, as part of a cultural exchange during the Cold War, in which the Bolshoi Ballet also came to the US.
+In 1962, Knepper toured the Soviet Union with Benny Goodman's big band as part of a cultural exchange during the Cold War, in which the Bolshoi Ballet also came to the US.
 This groundbreaking yet disastrous tour was also documented in Knepper's letters.

 Knepper also played in the pit orchestra through the entire run of the Broadway show Funny Girl, with Barbra Streisand, and later, Mimi Hines.
 After seventeen previews, the Broadway production opened on March 26, 1964, at the Winter Garden Theatre, subsequently transferring to the Majestic Theatre and the Broadway Theatre to complete its total run of 1,348 performances.
-In 1967 and 1968, he played in the pit orchestra at the Mark Hellinger Theater for An Evening with Marlene Dietrich, for which Dietrich received a Tony Award in 1968.
-He also appeared on and off Broadway in On Your Toes, and The Me Nobody Knows.
+In 1967–1968, he played in the pit orchestra at the Mark Hellinger Theatre for An Evening with Marlene Dietrich, for which Dietrich received a Tony Award in 1968.
+Knepper also appeared on and off Broadway in On Your Toes, and The Me Nobody Knows.

 While he was playing Funny Girl, Knepper became a member of the Thad Jones/Mel Lewis Orchestra, a big band formed by trumpeter Thad Jones and drummer Mel Lewis around 1965, which began the 40-year tradition of Monday night jazz shows at the Village Vanguard in New York's Greenwich Village.
 The band performed for twelve years in its original incarnation, but since the death of Lewis in 1990 it has been known as the Vanguard Jazz Orchestra.
 They have maintained a Monday-night residency at the Village Vanguard for four decades.
-Knepper again toured the USSR, this time with TJML, as well as Japan and Europe with them, and appeared with them at the Montreux Jazz Festival in 1974.
+Knepper again toured the USSR, as well as Japan and Europe, this time with the Jones/Lewis band, and appeared with them at the Montreux Jazz Festival in 1974.

-In 1969, Knepper toured and recorded You Never Know Who Your Friends Are, with keyboardist Al Kooper, in the jazz period which followed his departure from Blood, Sweat and Tears.
+In 1969, Knepper toured and recorded You Never Know Who Your Friends Are, with keyboardist Al Kooper, in the jazz period which followed his departure from Blood, Sweat & Tears.
 Knepper appeared on this concert tour which included shows at the Philadelphia Spectrum, and in Atlanta, where he briefly met Janis Joplin.

-In 1980, he received a Grammy Award nomination, for "Best Jazz Instrumentalist Performance, Soloist", for his album, Cunningbird.
+In 1980, he received a Grammy Award nomination, for Best Jazz Instrumentalist Performance, Soloist, for his album, Cunningbird.

-Knepper received "Best Trombonist" award from DownBeat Reader's Poll four years running from 1981 to 1984; he also achieved first place in the DownBeat Critics' Poll in 1981, and then five years running from 1983 to 1987.
+Knepper received the Best Trombonist award from 's Readers' Poll four years running from 1981 to 1984; he also achieved first place in the DownBeat Critics' Poll in 1981, and then five years running from 1983 to 1987.